getchoo/flake/modules/nixos/README.md

 # ./modules/nixos/

+## defaults

+Defaults (mostly) shared across all configurations

+## desktop

+Installs cool GUI stuff for desktops and laptops

+## mixins

+Small modules that add onto existing ones; mean to be "mixed in" with your regular configurations

-## archetypes
+## profiles

 The high-level "type" of a machine (i.e., `personal` or `server`)

-## base

-Low level options shared for (almost) any kind of system

-## desktop

-Installs cool GUI stuff for desktops...or laptops too I guess

-## server
+## services

-Installs cool daemons and such for servers
+Custom service modules

 ## traits